Analytical Interoceptive-Energetic Body and Mind Development:

 The training methods are aimed at improving concentration, self-regulation, mindfulness, posture and breathing optimization, motor skills, and body awareness.
 These changes are reflected, among other things, in the development of a new sense of well-being and the cultivation of authentic inner strength (Nei Jin).

-Participants in my exceptional program learn to release emotional and physical stress (and pain) through deep relaxation, bring the body into a deep, highly functional balance, and utilize the connection between body and mind in practical application.
+LAS program participants learn to release emotional and physical stress (and pain) through deep relaxation, bring the body into a deep, highly functional balance, and utilize the connection between body and mind in practical application.

 Special attention is given in training to the relief and activation of the spine.
 Through fine, interoceptive corrections, many chronic pain patients have already been helped.